AlexBth86/debug-todo-list-mvc-app/README.md

 Model.prototype.create
 ```

-- For finds and returns a model in storage :
+- To finds and returns a model in storage :

 ```
 Model.prototype.read = function (query, callback) {...}
 ```

-- For updates a model by giving it an ID, data to update, and a callback to fire when the update is complete :
+- To updates a model by giving it an ID, data to update, and a callback to fire when the update is complete :

 ```
 Model.prototype.update
 ```

-- For removes a model from storage :
+- To removes a model from storage :
 ```
 Model.prototype.remove
 ```

-- For removes ALL data from storage :
+- To removes ALL data from storage :
 ```
 Model.prototype.removeAll
 ```

-- For returns a count of all todos :
+- To returns a count of all todos :
 ```
 Model.prototype.getCount
 ```